Physical Therapy For Wrist Tendinitis

 Your physical therapist will help you to identify and adapt movements that cause pain.

-Your therapist will correct any abnormal postures present in your day to day activities in order to reduce stress on your wrist.
+Your therapist will correct any abnormal postures present in your day-to-day activities in order to reduce stress on your wrist.

 They may even recommend icing your wrist during rest or using a wrist brace to restrict movement so that your wrist can heal.

-Related: Physical Therapy For Pain Management
+RELATED ARTICLE: Physical Therapy Vs Opioids For Chronic Pain Relief

 3. Exercises To Restore Range Of Motion